Non-invasive load measurement in the human tibia via spectral analysis of flexural waves: Methods and materials

 \subsubsection{Accelerometer}

 Flexural wave acceleration was measured using a piezoelectric voice accelerometer (VA1200, Vesper Inc., MA, USA).
-The SMD accelerometer was soldered to a small, flexible printed circuit board (6.4~mm by 6.6~mm ``Flex'' style PCB, OSH Park LLC, OR, USA).
-Terminals on the circuit board were soldered to 31 gauge wires, and subsequently connected to shielded coaxial cables, from which the accelerometer voltage was sampled at 100~kHz.
+The surface mount accelerometer was soldered to a small, custom designed flexible printed circuit board (6.4~mm by 6.6~mm ``Flex'' style PCB, OSH Park LLC, OR, USA).
+A 3V alkaline battery pack was used as the power supply.
+Terminals on the PCB were soldered to 31-gauge wires and subsequently connected to shielded coaxial cables from which the accelerometer output voltage was measured.
+The output voltage was AC coupled, amplified, and sampled at 100~kHz using PowerLab ML880 (ADInstruments).
 The thin, flexible wires attached to the PCB were meant to reduce the inertial effects of the coaxial cables on the accelerometer.
-The PCB was placed near the proximal end of the tibia such that the accelerometer was directly in contact with the skin.
-The PCB was secured using athletic gauze tape (BSN Cover-Roll Stretch, Hamburg, Germany).
-The accelerometer was powered using a 3V Alkaline battery pack.
-The voltage output from the accelerometer was AC coupled and amplified using PowerLab ML880 (ADInstruments).
+The PCB was placed on the flat antero-medial face of the tibial shaft 16~cm proximal to the tapper such that the accelerometer was directly in contact with the skin.
+It was secured to skin using adhesive gauze tape (BSN Cover-Roll Stretch, Hamburg, Germany).